 We bring customers a luxury retailing experience through a digital-first, omni-channel sales model to establish and develop direct relationship with customers and covers the entire spectrum of customer experience, both physically and virtually.
 We operate premium stores in high-footfall locations, providing personalized and exclusive services to create a luxurious purchasing experience for our customers.
 Our global sales digital platform provides a full suite of luxury retailing experience, including, a virtual showroom of our brand and products, an enquiry, order, purchasing and customization platform, and a reservation system for test driving, product delivery, aftersales services, among others.
 Our customers are offered a wide range of options for customization, including exterior, interior, and other functions and features.
 In addition to the fully digitalized online retail model supported by the Lotus App, we adopt a direct sales model and have established co-partnership programs with some of the leading automotive dealers across all regions, in order to expand our presence rapidly in an asset-light manner.
 As part of the Lotus brand's philosophy of "born British and raised globally," we have developed a global sales and distribution network.
-We and Lotus UK have entered into a master distribution agreement pursuant to which a subsidiary of ours is appointed as the global distributor for Lotus UK.
-As such, we have established a Global Commercial Platform to distribute Lotus branded vehicles models, including Eletre, Emeya and our future lifestyle models, as well as certain sports car models that were or will be developed and manufactured by Lotus UK such as Evija (BEV sports car) and Emira (ICE sports car).
+We and Lotus UK have entered into a master distribution agreement pursuant to which a subsidiary of ours will be appointed as the global distributor for Lotus UK.
+As such, we have established a Global Commercial Platform to distribute Lotus branded vehicles models, including Eletre, Emeya and our future BEV models, as well as certain sports car models that were or will be developed and manufactured by Lotus UK such as Evija (BEV sports car) and Emira (ICE sports car).
 We believe this is the most efficient approach to market Lotus cars and promote the Lotus brand globally.
-As of June 30, 2024, we had 207 stores in our global distribution network.
+As of December 31, 2023, we had 215 stores in our global distribution network, and we plan to expand our retail network to over 300 stores by 2025

-In 2023 and the six months ended June 30, 2024, we delivered a total of 6,970 and 4,873 vehicles, respectively, consisting of our lifestyle vehicles and also Lotus-brand sports cars that were distributed through LTIL.
-As of June 30, 2024, we had 2,989 full-time employees globally, including in China and Europe, among which approximately 54.6% belong to our R&D division.
+In 2023, we delivered a total of 6,970 vehicles, consisting of our lifestyle vehicles and also Lotus-brand sports cars that were distributed through LTIL.
+As of December 31, 2023, we had 3,180 full-time employees globally, including in China and Europe, among which approximately 56.7% belong to our R&D division.